-- In addition to all other necessary statements in the justification statement, the IEP team should state the student's placement was made due to the ongoing COVID-19 pandemic, and the IEP will be implemented through the approved instructional model.
-A student's placement is based upon whether the class is a general education class, selfcontained, or a resource classroom, not whether the class is in school or online. - The percentage of time in the general education environment includes both classes in school and online classes.
+- A student's placement is based upon whether the class is a general education class, self-contained, or a resource classroom, not whether the class is in school or online. - The percentage of time in the general education environment includes both classes in school and online classes.